 Travertine and other Limestone (Sedimentary Rock) – Travertine and other limestone behold beautiful earth tones and natural movement.
 Limestone products often contain characteristic shell fossils, which lend to their unique natural allure.
 Both score low on care & maintenance (prone to etching, scratching, and staining).
 Prices are generally Medium.

 Schist and Gneiss (Metamorphic Rocks) – Although there are hundreds to thousands of different colors of stone available on the market, depending on location, there are only about 12-20 true granite colors.
-Many other stones, for general purposes of simplifying things in the building industry, are labelled either Granite or Marble- given a description which most closely represents the characteristics of the stone.
-BBG will not mislabel a stone, such as a marble, as another type of stone, such as granite, in order to make it more marketable to customers concerned about durability.
+Many other stones, for general purposes of simplifying things in the building industry, are labeled either Granite or Marble- given a description that most closely represents the characteristics of the stone.
+BBG will not mislabel a stone, such as marble, as another type of stone, such as granite, in order to make it more marketable to customers concerned about durability.
 However, there are many relatively hard, dense stones that are called granite which truly are otherwise.
 A commonly mislabeled stone is Schist.
 Schist, although relatively hard, is in fact a metamorphic rock.
-A main characteristics of this stone is to exhibit foliated plate shaped minerals like mica.
+The main characteristic of this stone is to exhibit foliated plate-shaped minerals like mica.
 If further metamorphism occurred, then the stone may have become a granular rock known as gneiss.
 While touring the warehouse at BBG, you may spot stones with these labels that may otherwise be called a granite elsewhere.
 Prices range from medium to high.